-The curriculum of the Department of Women's and Gender Studies is centered around the following learning goals:
+The curriculum of the Department of Women's, Gender, and Sexuality Studies is centered around the following learning goals:

 - Understand and critique the formation of categories of gender and sexuality as they function in social, economic, cultural and/or political contexts and as they intersect with other categories of difference such as race and ethnicity.

 - Communicate effectively using gender analytics as a tool for academic research, for creative production, for collaborative work, and/or for practices of social change.

 - Know the complexity and variety of differently gendered lives and livelihoods around the globe.